 Everybody Knows Your Name

 The theme song to the 1980’s television sitcom was “Where Everybody Knows Your Name.”
 This is what it was like at Scentsy back in the good old days.
-There were a handful of staff members, many of whom have since moved on to other ventures.
-Some of the original ones are still there, but it was very easy to get any one of them personally on the phone at any time, including Orville.
+There were a handful of staff members, most of whom have since moved on to other ventures.
+Only a few of the original ones are still there, but it was very easy to get any one of them personally on the phone at any time, including Orville.

 I could call up and say “This is Laurie Ayers” and would always get a friendly response like “Hi Laurie, how’s it going?”
 Laurie Willis was the Customer Service department (yes I think she was the entire department then) so I didn’t want them to get confused, otherwise I could have omitted my last name and they’d still know who I was.